Bluegame is developing a hydrogen-powered chase boat for American Magic, the American entry in the 2024 America’s Cup sailing series.

 The requirement presents a significant technical challenge to all teams, but the defending syndicate, Emirates Team New Zealand, has already shown the way with its own Chase Zero, the world’s first hydrogen e-foiler that launched earlier this year.

-As well as creating no harmful emissions, the chase boat must have an LOA of at least 10m (33ft), a maximum speed of 50 knots and a range of more than 180nm at cruising speeds.
+As well as creating no harmful emissions, this electric boat must have an LOA of at least 10m (33ft), a maximum speed of 50 knots and a range of more than 180nm at cruising speeds.

 The Bluegame’s design is called BGH and it meets all these requirements, with an LOA of 10.8m (35ft 5in) and a pair of computer-controlled foils allowing it to ‘fly’ above the water once it exceeds its take-off speed of 24 knots.